go-nv/goenv/README.md

     $ cd ~/.goenv
     $ git fetch
     $ git tag
-    v0.1.0
+    v20160417
-    $ git checkout v0.1.0
+    $ git checkout v20160417

 ### Uninstalling goenv

 The simplicity of goenv makes it easy to temporarily disable it, or uninstall from the system.

-1. To **disable** goenv managing your Python versions, simply remove the `goenv init` line from your shell startup configuration.
-This will remove goenv shims directory from PATH, and future invocations like `python` will execute the system Python version, as before goenv.
+1. To **disable** goenv managing your Go versions, simply remove the `goenv init` line from your shell startup configuration.
+This will remove goenv shims directory from PATH, and future invocations like `goenv` will execute the system Go version, as before goenv.

-  `goenv` will still be accessible on the command line, but your Python apps won't be affected by version switching.
+  `goenv` will still be accessible on the command line, but your Go apps won't be affected by version switching.

 2. To completely **uninstall** goenv, perform step (1) and then remove its root directory.
-This will **delete all Python versions** that were installed under `` `goenv root`/versions/ `` directory:
+This will **delete all Go versions** that were installed under `` `goenv root`/versions/ `` directory:

         rm -rf `goenv root`